CleverRaven/Cataclysm-DDA/doc/NPCs.md

   "effect": { "arithmetic": [ { "time_since_cataclysm": "turns" }, "=", { "u_val": "focus" }, "*", { "u_val": "mana_max" } ], "max":15 }
 },
 ```
 `min` and `max` are optional int or variable_object values.
-If supplied they will limit the result, it will be no lower than `min` and no higher than `max`.
+If supplied they will limit the result, it will be no lower than `min` and no higher than `max`. `min_time` and `max_time` work the same way but will parse times written as a string i.e. "10 hours".
 `"compare_int"` supports the following opperators: `"=="`, `"="` (Both are treated the same, as a compare), `"!="`, `"<="`, `">="`, `"<"`, and `">"`.

 `"arithmetic"` supports the following opperators: `"*"`, `"/"`, `"+"`, `"-"`, `"%"`, `"&"`, `"|"`, `"<<"`, `">>"`, `"~"`, `"^"` and the following results `"="`, `"*="`, `"/="`, `"+="`, `"-="`, `"%="`, `"++"`, and `"--"`